Dawn Frederick’s Representative Categories:

 PLEASE NO PERSONAL MEMOIRS (unless a person specifies they are interested the category), or SPIRITUAL/RELIGIOUS QUERIES UNLESS INDICATED BY THAT AGENT.
 QUERY ONLY THOSE WHO WILL CONSIDER YOUR SPECIFIC FICTION:

 Preferred Submission Guidelines (for Red Sofa Literary):

-We highly encourage everyone to send an email and/or query letter initially, before attempting to send a full book proposal or sample chapters.
+We highly encourage everyone to email a query initially, before attempting to send a full book proposal or sample chapters.
 If there is an interest, we will directly contact the author.
-Once these materials are received, there is usually response time of 6-8 weeks if it’s the Fall/Spring/Winter, this will depend with our individual conference schedules and commitments to our current authors.
+Once these materials are received, there is usually response time of 2-3 months if it’s the Fall/Spring/Winter, this will depend with our individual conference schedules and commitments to our current authors.

 When querying, please only put the contents of your query IN the email.
 We will not open attachments unless they have been requested in advance.